Districts and Schools

 Tats and FIN Magazine

-TATs and FIN Talk magazine
+TATs and FIN Talk magazine > PDF

 The Technical Assistance and Training System (TATS) and Florida Inclusion Network (FIN) five-part magazine focuses on inclusive education for children in early childhood settings.